yangyaochang/reactnd-project-myreads-starter/README.md

 That list of terms are the _only_ terms that will work with the backend, so don't be surprised if your searches for Basket Weaving or Bubble Wrap don't come back with any results.

-## Reference

-This project is one of my learning outcomes of [Udacity's React Developer Nanodegree Program](https://www.udacity.com/course/react-nanodegree--nd019)